NicodemusGurion/nicodemusgurion.github.io/_posts/What blood fractions can Jehovah’s witnesses take?.md

 ## Gases

 Oxygen and carbon dioxide gases are dissolved in plasma.
-Oxygen is transported from the lungs to tissues, while carbon dioxide is carried from tissues back to the lungs for elimination.

 ![](https://i.ibb.co/TY2gnjS/redbloodcells.jpg)

 # Red Blood Cells

 Red blood cells, also known as erythrocytes, are specialized cells within the blood that play a crucial role in transporting oxygen from the lungs to the body's tissues and carrying carbon dioxide, a waste product, back to the lungs for elimination.
 They don’t even have a nucleus with DNA in them.
 Apart from the cell membrane they only contain hemoglobin and enzymes needed for their cellular functioning.

+Small amounts of red blood cells normally travel from a baby to the mother in tge womb.

 ## Hemoglobin